deltaswapio/deltaswap/whitepapers/0011_accountant.md

 #### Governance

 Account balances recorded by the accountant may end up inaccurate due to bugs in the program or exploits of the token bridge.
-In these cases, the guardians may issue governance actions to manually modify the balances of the accounts.
-These governance actions must be signed by a quorum of guardians.
+In these cases, the phylaxs may issue governance actions to manually modify the balances of the accounts.
+These governance actions must be signed by a quorum of phylaxs.

 #### Examples